 Protecting and advancing inclusive and equitable democratic institutions is essential to our anti-poverty work.
-We develop policies and strategies that work to preserve and expand voting rights, access to justice, immigration rights, and fair and equal data, among other crucial issues.
+We develop policies and strategies that work to preserve and expand voting rights, access to justice, civic engagement, immigration rights, and fair and equal data, among other crucial issues.

 Citizenship Question Nonresponse: A Demographic Profile of People Who Do Not Answer the American Community Survey Citizenship Question

 This report shares an analysis of data nonresponse to the citizenship question on the American Community Survey.
 Nonresponse rates vary by demographic group, but have been rising over time–showing an increased sensitivity to the question.
 It is expected that the nonresponse rate to the citizenship question on the 2020 Census will be even higher that the 6% nonresponse rate to the question on the ACS, and that the question will make the census more expensive and it’s results less accurate.